Materials for Children Ages 0-8

 Survey of materials in a variety of formats including nonfiction, beginning chapter books, fictional genres, paperback series, and electronic resources, and how they can help meet developmental needs.
 Collection development tools and techniques for this material will also be included.

 Our class discussions (worth 20 percent of your grade) will be your responses to a different discussion question posted each week.
 Always post to the Discussion Question by the dates listed under each discussion forum.
 You will be graded on both the content of your posts (not just “I agree”) and meeting the minimum of posting at least once a week.
-Last day to post to the Discussion Forum is Friday, May 11, 2018.
-Related competencies: I, M. Related Course Objectives: 1, 4, 6.
+Last day to post to the Discussion Forum is Friday, Dec.
+3, 2021.
+Related competencies: F, J. Related Course Learning Outcomes (CLOs): 1, 4.

-All assignments should be a Word file posted to the Canvas site in the assignment dropbox.
+All assignments should be a Word file posted to the Canvas site in the assignment dropbox by 11:59 pm Pacific Time of that due date.
 All assignments must use APA format for sources, and all assignments MUST have sources to demonstrate that research was done.

 - Assignment 1: Board Books and Picture Books